ember-learn/guides-source/guides/release/tutorial/01-orientation.md

 ## Creating a New Ember App with Ember CLI

 We can create a new project using Ember CLI's `new` command.
-It follows the pattern `ember new <project-name>`.
+It follows the pattern `ember new <project-name> -b @ember/octane-app-blueprint`.
 In our case, the project name would be `super-rentals`:

 ```shell
 $ ember new super-rentals -b @ember/octane-app-blueprint

-Commit: Clarify using the octane blueprint for ember new
----